Cristina Yang: Characterization

-The American Broadcasting Company (ABC) characterized Yang as "competitive", "ambitious", and "intelligent", while also noting her weaknesses: "bossy", "aggressive", and "tactless".
-Oh said of her character: "I've always tried to play Cristina with a tremendous amount of focus and ambition—which is the reality for a female surgeon.
-I mean, in real life there aren't many of them.
+The American Broadcasting Company (ABC) characterized Cristina Yang as "competitive", "ambitious", and "intelligent", while also noting her flaws as being "bossy", "aggressive", and "tactless".
+Sandra Oh, who portrayed Cristina, explained her approach to the character by saying: "I've always tried to play Cristina with a tremendous amount of focus and ambition—which is the reality for a female surgeon.
+In real life, there aren't many of them.
 But the ones you encounter are at the very top of their game.
 You have to have a kind of ascetic personality to survive."
-James Pickens Jr. who portrays Dr. Webber said: "That character itself set a bar in terms of how we look at millennial women: independent yet vulnerable, seriously competitive yet caring."
-Rhimes referred to Yang's relationship with Burke by the portmanteau "Burktina", citing "Losing My Religion" as one of her favorite episodes featuring them because it shows their evolution from the beginning of the second season to its end.
+Her portrayal reflected the drive and determination required to excel in the demanding field of surgery, especially as a woman.
+James Pickens Jr., who portrayed Dr. Richard Webber, added: "That character itself set a bar in terms of how we look at millennial women: independent yet vulnerable, seriously competitive yet caring."

+One of the key relationships in Cristina's storyline was with Preston Burke (Isaiah Washington), with Rhimes referring to them as "Burktina".
+Rhimes cited the episode "Losing My Religion" as one of her favorites because it showcased the evolution of Cristina and Burke's relationship over the course of Season 2.

-Rhimes commented, "[We see] her struggle to suppress all of her humanity in pursuit of perfection.
+Rhimes commented on Cristina's emotional struggle, explaining, "[We see] her struggle to suppress all of her humanity in pursuit of perfection.
 And in my mind, what we realize is that she is not cold.
 She is terrified.
 Scared that if she lets her emotions out, they will overtake her and she will be hurt.
 And you can't hate her.
 Because it's so incredibly human and understandable."

-Yang's friendship with Meredith has been looked upon as "sisterhood", and Yang has repeatedly referred to the former as "her person".
-This led to the two being dubbed "the twisted sisters".
-At the conclusion of season three, the duo went on a "honeymoon" together, and Rhimes called it her favorite detail of the finale.
+Cristina's friendship with Meredith Grey (Ellen Pompeo) was one of the defining aspects of the show, often described as a "sisterhood."
+Cristina frequently referred to Meredith as "her person", a term that came to symbolize their deep, unwavering bond.
+The two were dubbed the "twisted sisters" due to their shared dark humor and complex emotional lives.
+At the conclusion of Season 3, Cristina and Meredith even went on a "honeymoon" together after Cristina's failed wedding to Burke, a detail Rhimes called her "favorite" in the finale.